Nokia N9: Processors and memory

 The Nokia N9 is powered by a Texas Instruments OMAP 3630 which is a System-on-a-chip based on a 45 nanometer CMOS process.
 It includes three processor units: a 1 GHz ARM Cortex A8 CPU which runs the operating system and applications, an Imagination Technologies PowerVR SGX530 GPU supporting OpenGL ES 2.0 and capable of processing up to 14 million polygons per second; and a 430 MHz TI TMS320C64x, a digital signal processor, which does image processing for the camera, audio processing for telephony and data transmission.
 The system also has 1 GB of low power single channel RAM (Mobile DDR).
 Compcache uses part of this memory as compressed fast swap.
 It was, at the time, the most powerful device Nokia created.

 All user data is stored on the internal eMMC chip; in 16 and 64 GB variants.
-The N9 was the first smartphone to encompass 64 GB of storage.
+The N9 was the first smartphone to include 64 GB of internal storage.

 Screen and input

 Nokia N9 has a 3.9 in capacitive touchscreen (up to 6 simultaneous points) with a resolution of 854 × 480 pixels (FWVGA, 251 ppi) in PenTile RGBG layout.
 According to Nokia, it is capable of displaying up to 16.7 million colors.
 The OLED screen is covered by a curved scratch-resistant Corning Gorilla glass.
-The gap between the glass and the display has been reduced and the screen is coated with an anti-glare polarizer to ease the usability in daylight.
+The gap between the glass and the display was reduced in comparison to older Nokia models and the screen is coated with an anti-glare polarizer to ease the usability in daylight.
 There is a proximity sensor which deactivates the display and touchscreen when the device is brought near the face during a call.
 It has also an ambient light sensor that adjusts the display brightness.

 The device also makes use of its accelerometer to rotate the screen in portrait/landscape mode for some applications, such as the web browser.